How Much Does Millwork Cost? A Complete Pricing Guide for Long Island City, NY Property Owners

 The restoration required matching existing profiles using period-appropriate techniques and materials.
 Our craftsmen created custom knives to mill matching crown molding, sourced quarter-sawn white oak for window casings, and carefully stripped and refinished original baseboards.

-The project took eight weeks from initial consultation to completion.
-Material costs totaled approximately $8,500, with labor and finishing bringing the total investment to $18,000.
+The project took eight weeks from initial consultation to completion, covering materials, labor, and finishing.
 The results transformed the space, restoring its original character while addressing decades of damage and neglect.

 The property owner noted the immediate impact on their home's appearance and the careful attention to detail throughout the project.
 Six months later, they contacted us again to schedule work on the upper floors, citing their satisfaction with the quality and professionalism of our team.